A reflection upon Matthew 7:7:

 So this is no simple, pleasant walk in the park.
 There are many ways to fail, and one way to succeed.

-What's so difficult about finding a gate and entering a path (way), if you've asked about it, and sought it, and know it can be found?
+What's so difficult about finding a gate and entering a path (a “way”), if you've asked about it, and sought it, and know it can be found?
 Well, it can be asked for with the wrong motivations, not aligned with the Plan, and it can be sought with the wrong motivations as well.
-And what is on the other side can prove unappealing, "not what I had in mind".
+And what is encountered on the path can prove unappealing, "not what I had in mind", as well as just downright difficult.
 But that gate "leads to life".
 There's another gate that is easy to find and easy to pass through, and appealing almost to the point of being irresistible.
 It's propped wide open, and it "leads to destruction".
-So it's not like there's no choice.
+So it's not like there's no choice, but the good outcome is the destination of the difficult path.

 Humanity often seems inclined to go for "cheap and convenient".
 That is rather like the wide gate.

-Can you imagine a child, knowing nothing, refusing any parental help, preferring to work everything out the hard way?
+Can you imagine a child, knowing nothing, refusing parental help, preferring to work everything out the hard way?
 That's us!
 And it doesn't work.
-Our design requires cooperation.
+We don’t know what we don’t know.
+Our design requires cooperation with the designer.
 But the child discovers hammers (knowledge of good and evil, science), and goes after the creation with a big one.

 Once on the difficult path, it is difficult.
-Extraordinarily difficult.
+It can be extraordinarily so.
 Let no one deceive you about that.
 I gauge it impossible to traverse without asking for and receiving a great deal of help.
 But that’s the idea.
 We can’t accomplish anything good of lasting significance on our own.
 And above all, we can’t save ourselves!
-Look deeply and honestly at how we have done so far.
+Look deeply and honestly at how well we have done with that so far.
+Is our technology evidence of our progress?
+It is killing us.
+The easy way leads to death.

-All of this points to a way of life that works, for those that will enter through the opened narrow gate on to the difficult path.
+All of this points to a lasting way of life that works, for those that will enter through the opened narrow gate and onto the difficult path.
 Traits of surrender, humility, other-focus, self-sacrifice, and persistence are called for.

-Or there’s the other, wide gate.
-The one we appear to be staring through if not sucked through right now.
+On the other hand there is the other, wide gate, the one we appear to be staring through if not being sucked through right now.
+Are you able to see this?
+What will you do?
+Ask.
+Seek.
+Knock.

 Related: Such Foolishness